 In the early days of color film, particularly transparency film, there was a particular issue with a blue cast that might detract from overall color in specific situations.
 The ‘skylight’ filter gets its name from the presence of cool bluish light, which may be seen in the skies and clouds and the shadows of snowy landscapes.

 The skylight filter is a very mild magenta color filter, with 1A filters being lighter in hue than 1B filters.
 As a result, images with frigid tones are made warmer.
 As an added plus, it shields the front of the lens if it gets burnt or scratched.
 It is far easier and less expensive to change a filter than to repair a broken lens.

 TIFFEN 72MM 1A skylight filter

 In Tiffen filters, the unique Color Core technique is used.
 This involves laminating the filter material between two pieces of optical glass.
-First, it is ground flat to tolerances of one-tenth inch and then mounted in precise metal rings.
+First, it is ground flat to tolerances of a one-tenth inch and then mounted in precise metal rings.
 Tiffen’s Color Core method controls the color and density with higher precision control.
 Color and density stay unchanged when Tiffen filters are ground and polished.

 - Protects your camera or camcorder’s lens against dust, moisture, fingerprints, scratches, and other damage caused by the elements.